simul/simul.github.io/ref/simul/clouds/skylight.md

 | Include: | Clouds/Skylight.h |

 A class to capture light from the sky in real time for diffuse and specular lighting.
+You can access the cubemap by calling frameBuffer->GetTexture()